 End – Finally, provide a summary of how your organization plans to grow as a result of the successful implementation of the winning proposal.

 RFPs aren’t written alone.
 Instead, they force the engagement of myriad internal stakeholders to achieve completion.
 From budgets to technical functions to legal reviews, RFPs mandate all relevant inputs are correct and approved.
-This not only helps to confirm buy-in when it comes to budget allocation, but it also assists in implementation after the project concludes.
+This not only helps to confirm buy-in when it comes to budget allocation.
+It also assists in implementation after the project concludes.

 The perfect RFP writer will not shy away from describing exactly what he/she needs to craft a winning proposal.
-Communication is key to the RFP process and failure to embrace a communicative, and if necessary, assertive, spirit will undoubtedly hamper the results.
-In fact, RFPs aren’t just about the lowest price, organizations also consider important factors about a bidder, including, but not limited to, its business structure, employees, company history, financials, demonstrated success, reputation, references and the completeness and presentation of the RFP itself.
+Communication is key to the RFP process.
+Failure to embrace a communicative, and if necessary, assertive, spirit will undoubtedly hamper the results.
+In fact, RFPs aren’t just about the lowest price.
+Organizations also consider important factors about a bidder.
+For example business structure, employees, company history, financials, demonstrated success, reputation, references and the completeness of the RFP itself.
 The RFP writer depends on thorough and consistent communication from its stakeholders to translate its less obvious requirements to bidders.

 Enjoy The Process

 RFPs need not be a dreary ordeal.
 Take pleasure in the fact that you are telling your organization’s story and setting your team up for success.
-The perfect RFP writer views the process not as simply an obstacle to be overcome, but as a monumental first step in a journey of significant progress.
+The perfect RFP writer views the process not as simply an obstacle to be overcome.
+The perfect RFP writer views the process as a monumental first step in a journey of significant progress.

 It may seem trivial, but a positive outlook when it comes to RFPs is absolutely critical if you are going to stay organized and efficient throughout the many necessary details of creating the perfect solicitation, especially when deadlines are tight and the stakes are high.